FougnigueOuattara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch: Creates an empty file.
-chmod ug+x o+r: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 777: Gives all permissions to everybady
+chmod ug+x o+r: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod 777: Gives all permissions to everybady chmod 007: Gives all permissions to other only